No. 01-1447

 (R-342, Larntz TR73-74, JA-8600-01.)
 In fact, Dr. Larntz's reliance on the grids

-produced wildly unstable odds ratios across the years, demonstrating that the
+produced wildly unstable odds ratios across the years, demonstrating that the___________________

 7/ These differences would be even smaller had Plaintiff included the data for